-This is why most of them come with small LCD screens, only capable of displaying basic information such as heart rate, speed, etc, and why you simply have a frame and belt to make use of.
-Manual treadmills have been stripped back, which some can find difficult to adapt to, especially if you’re used to motorised gym machines.
+This is why many manual treadmills come with small LCD screens, only capable of displaying basic information such as heart rate, speed, etc, and why you simply have a frame and treadmill belt to make use of.
+Manual treadmills have been stripped back, which some can find difficult to adapt to, especially if you’re used to a motorized treadmill.

-If you’re someone who wants to track progress, manual treadmills are limited in doing this, meaning you either need to use an app and/or consider a motorised option instead.
-The reason the console has less features is because it lacks power to run them; this is the compromise when purchasing a manual option instead.
+If you’re someone who wants to track workout progress, manual treadmills are limited in doing this, meaning you either need to use a workout app and/or consider a motorized treadmill instead.
+The reason the manual treadmill console has fewer features is that it lacks the power to run them; this is the compromise when purchasing a manual treadmill instead.

-In-keeping with a lack of features, a lot of manual treadmills will either have no incline options or minimal offerings.
-Some will even have a fixed incline that can’t be changed, like the Sunny Health machine we mentioned above.
+In-keeping with a lack of features, a lot of manual treadmills offer either minimal or no adjustable incline settings.
+Some will even have a fixed slight incline that can’t be changed, like the Sunny Health fitness non-motorized treadmill we mentioned above.

-Due to the design features of manual treadmills, which are minimal, they also tend to be less durable over a long period of time.
+Due to the design features of these treadmills, which are minimal, they also tend to be less durable over a long period of time.

-This isn’t to say they’ll fall apart after one or two uses, but that they’ll have less longevity than their motorised counterparts.
-Given that there’s no need for sturdy extras to help power its features, it makes sense that lower quality materials are used to build a manual machine.
+This isn’t to say that these less durable treadmills will fall apart after one or two uses or workout sessions, but that they’ll have less longevity than a motorized treadmill.
+Given that there’s no need for sturdy extras to help power its workout features, it makes sense that lower-quality materials are used to build a manual treadmill.

-Should you be looking to have your treadmill for a number of years without any need to buy another, a motorised one might be better suited to you.
+Should you be looking to have your treadmill for a number of years without any need to buy another, a motorized treadmill might be better suited to your workout than manual treadmills.

 Conclusion — Is a Manual Treadmill Worth It?